wangziyao318/ML-Project/README.md

 # ML Project

-We try to segment cardiac MRI 3D images from [Medical Decathlon](http://medicaldecathlon.com/) using [nnUNet](https://github.com/MIC-DKFZ/nnUNet/) that performed well in its competition, and use dice / NSD metrics to evaluate its accuracy from test set.
+I try to segment cardiac MRI 3D images from [Medical Decathlon](http://medicaldecathlon.com/) using [nnUNet](https://github.com/MIC-DKFZ/nnUNet/) that performed well in its competition, and use dice / NSD metrics to evaluate its accuracy from test set.

 ## Procedures